YoranBrondsema/yoranbrondsema/content/post/to-type-or-not-to-type-quantifying-detectable-bugs-in-javascript.md

 couldn't find any such list.
 I would have liked to go through and see what classes of bugs are typically caught, mainly to gain more intuition and apply this knowledge on the codebase that I work on.

+[^1]: There was an interesting discussion comparing Flow and TypeScript on [Hacker News](https://news.ycombinator.com/item?id=15651494) the day after I wrote this article.